Zamiell/racing-plus/docs/diversity.md

 ## Excluded Starting Items

 Some items hardly have an effect on the playstyle of the run.
-Thus, the following items are excluded from the pool of random passives given:
+Thus, the following items are excluded from the pool of random items given:

 - 15 - <3
 - 16 - Raw Liver